 Maternity leave may be extended in case of sickness arising out of pregnancy or confinement, affecting either the mother or the baby, and making the mother's return to work inadvisable, the right to return is available to the worker within eight weeks after the date of childbirth or miscarriage (thus adding 4 more weeks of maternity leave).

 Source: §56 of the Employment Act 2006

-The maternity leave is granted with full pay and the pay during leave period is financed by the employer.
+The maternity leave is granted with full pay.
+It includes at least four weeks after childbirth or miscarriage andmay be extended by 20 working days under special circumstances.
+The pay during leave period is financed by the employer.